-registered under section 15(b) of the Exchange Act,157 insurance companies, registered investment companies, small business investment companies, employee benefit plans, private business development companies, and certain section 501(c)(3) organizations under the Internal Revenue Code.158 Registered investment advisers were included as U.S. institutional investors within the rule if they had in excess of \$100 million in assets under management.
+registered under section 15(b) of the Exchange Act, 157 insurance companies. registered investment companies, small business investment companies, employee benefit plans, private business development companies, and certain section 501(c)(3) organizations under the Internal Revenue Code.
+158 Registered investment advisers were included as U.S. institutional investors within the rule if they had in excess of \$100 million in assets under management.
 Further, if a registered investment company itself did not have total assets in excess of \$100 million, it qualified as a U.S. institutional investor if it was part of a family of investment companies (as defined in the rule) that had total assets in excess of \$100 million.

-The expanded rule allowed direct contact with specified institutional investors, using the structure set out in the Chase Capital Markets U.S. letter.159 Under the expanded rule, a foreign broker-dealer either could contact these institutional investors with the participation of an associated person supervised by a U.S. registered brokerdealer, or could contact major institutional investors directly.
+The expanded rule allowed direct contact with specified institutional investors, using the structure set out in the Chase Capital Markets U.S. letter.
+169 Under the expanded rule, a foreign broker-dealer either could contact these institutional investors with the participation of an associated person supervised by a U.S. registered broker-dealer, or could contact major institutional investors directly.
 Similar conditions applied to both alternatives.

-Six commenters opined that the definition of U.S. institutional investor should be expanded to include all accredited investors under Regulation D. regardless of assets.160 In particular, the claim was made that persons qualifying as accredited investors under Regulation D, but with less than \$100 million in assets, possessed adequate sophistication and judgment in financial matters to deal directly with foreign broker-dealers, consistent with their ability to make investment decisions without the disclosure afforded by the registration requirements of the Securities Act.
+Six commenters opined that the definition of U.S. institutional investor should be expanded to include all accredited investors under Regulation D. regardless of assets.
+160 In particular, the claim was made that persons qualifying as accredited investors under Regulation D, but with less than \$100 million in assets, possessed adequate sophistication and judgment in financial matters to deal directly with foreign broker-dealers, consistent with their ability to make investment decisions without the disclosure afforded by the registration requirements of the Securities Act.
 It was averred that an asset test did not necessarily correlate with the degree of sophistication required to deal with unregistered foreign broker-dealers.
 Other commenters expressed a somewhat narrower view, asserting that the definition of U.S. institutional investor should be limited to institutional accredited investors.161

-161 The ABA, Sullivan & Cromwell, and Merrill Lynch.
-Continental Bank urged the Commission to adopt this approach if the Rule was not made applicable to all accredited investors.
-Alternatively, some commenters proposed other asset tests for major institutional investors, ranging from \$1 million to 25 million in assets.162 Another commenter suggested that, after a one-year trial period, the Commission consider broadening the definition of major U.S. institutional investor to include more institutions.163 Finally, two commenters specifically said that the definition of U.S. institutional investor should include U.S. branches or agencies of foreign banks.164
+Alternatively, some commenters proposed other asset tests for major institutional investors, ranging from \$1 million to 25 million in assets.
+162 Another commenter suggested that, after a one-year trial period, the Commission consider broadening the definition of major U.S. institutional investor to include more institutions.
+163 Finally, two commenters specifically said that the definition of U.S. institutional investor should include U.S. branches or agencies of foreign banks.
+164

 As discussed in the Concept Release, the Commission recognizes that substantial institutional investors often have greater financial sophistication than individual investors.
 At the same time, the Commission does not believe that sophistication is in all circumstances an effective substitute for broker-dealer regulation.
-For example, systemic safeguards flowing from broker-dealer registration, such as financial responsibility requirements, are benefits that can be assured more effectively through governmental regulation.165 have extensive experience" in the market.
-Securities Act Release No. 6806 (Oct.
-25, 1988), 53 FR 44018, 44028 ("Release 33-6806").
-The Commission proposed to permit only a subset of institutions, those with over \$100 million in assets, to resell securities free of resale restrictions.
-Release 33-6808, 53 FR at 44027-29.
-All comments received on proposed Rule 144A, together with a comment summary, are publicly available in File No. 57-23-68.
+For example, systemic safeguards flowing from broker-dealer registration, such as financial responsibility requirements, are benefits that can be assured more effectively through governmental regulation.
+165

-After considering the comments, the Commission has decided to retain the proposed rule's \$100 million asset test for foreign broker-dealers contacting major U.S. institutional investors without an associated person of a registered broker-dealer participating in the contact.166 As the Commission
+After considering the comments, the Commission has decided to retain the proposed rule's \$100 million asset test for foreign broker-dealers contacting major U.S. institutional investors without an associated person of a registered broker-dealer participating in the contact.
+166 As the Commission